Elfsong/ICLR_response/Reviewer_2.md

 # Reviewer 2
 Thank you for your valuable review and constructive suggestions!
+I hope the response can address all the raised concerns and questions.

 **Q1:** *Given longer enough context, the autoregressive model will ignore the effects of the latent variables, especially with powerful enough decoders.
 I see you use the cyclic annealing in Bert+GPT2 experiment to address this issue.
 However, I want to know more results and evaluation for more powerful models such as LLaMA-2.*